 In 2013, Siobhan joined Warwick University – her alma mater - as the Chief Strategy Officer of Warwick in London and Co-Director of the Warwick Policy Lab at the University of Warwick.
 She led work to establish the University’s first international summer school, Indian pre-university summer school (a collaboration with the British School in Delhi) as well as developing a range of outreach initiatives delivered from London that were designed to encourage and support students from a wide range of backgrounds with their university choices and aspirations.

 Siobhan stood as an as an independent candidate in the 2012 Mayor of London election.
-She received close to 300,000 votes (1st and 2nd preference votes), finishing extremely close to the Liberal Democrat and Green Party candidates.
+She received close to 300,000 votes, finishing close to the Liberal Democrat and Green Party candidates.
 This was a remarkable achievement for a previously unknown individual with no party machine.
 She was particularly commended for her focus on youth issues, for presenting a creative and distinct policy manifesto and for running a positive campaign.

 © COPYRIGHT SIOBHAN BENITA.
 All rights reserved.